Skip to content

 1

-Accessory Apartments in Connecticut: What They are and How to Build One
+Accessory Development Unit In Connecticut: What They Are And How To Build One

-Granny flats, in-law cottages, laneway houses, accessory apartments—there are dozens of different names by which multigenerational housing units are known.
+Granny flats, in-law cottages, laneway houses, accessory apartments, accessory development units—there are dozens of different names by which multigenerational housing units are known.
 Although such structures may look a little different depending on the format of your property in Connecticut, they more or less refer to the same thing: a second small dwelling on your property that is either attached to the main house or built separately.

 Multigenerational Living in Connecticut